valburyakov/ngx-easy-test/README.md

   - Listen for an @Output() of the tested component and get the result
 - `trigger<T>( event : string, selector : string, eventObj = null  )`
   - Trigger an event on the selector element
-- `dispatchInputEvent(input: HTMLElement, value: string)`
+- `dispatchCustomEvent(input: HTMLElement, eventName: string)`
-  - Dispatch input event on input element with custom value and detect changes
+  - Dispatch custom event on element and detect changes
 - `advance()`
   - Wait a tick then detect changes